-Databricks Runtime ML provides a ready-to-go environment for machine learning and data science.
-It contains multiple popular libraries, including TensorFlow, Keras, and XGBoost.
-It also supports distributed TensorFlow training using Horovod.
+Databricks Runtime for Machine Learning (Databricks Runtime ML) provides a ready-to-go environment for machine learning and data science.
+It contains multiple popular libraries, including TensorFlow, PyTorch, Keras, and XGBoost.
+It also supports distributed training using Horovod.

-Databricks Runtime ML lets you start a Databricks cluster with all of the libraries required for distributed TensorFlow training.
-It ensures the compatibility of the libraries included on the cluster (between TensorFlow and CUDA / cuDNN, for example) and substantially decreases the cluster start-up time compared to using init scripts.
+Databricks Runtime ML lets you start an Azure Databricks cluster with all of the libraries required for distributed training.
+It ensures the compatibility of the libraries included on the cluster (between TensorFlow and CUDA / cuDNN, for example) and substantially speeds up cluster start-up.

 In this topic:

 Databricks Runtime ML is built on Databricks Runtime.
+For example, Databricks Runtime 5.0 ML is built on Databricks Runtime 5.0.
 The libraries included in the base Databricks Runtime are listed in the Databricks Runtime Release Notes.

 When you create a cluster, select a Databricks Runtime ML version from the Databricks Runtime Version drop-down.
 Both CPU and GPU-enabled ML runtimes are available.